1901 E. South Campus Dr., Salt Lake City, UT 84112

 Will I have flexibility in what classes I take and when?

-Once admitted, students are responsible for enrolling in individual classes on their own through Continuing Education Academic Noncredit.
-Students may consult with the Academic Advisor or personnel affiliated with if they have questions about specific courses.
-(See contact us section)
+Students are responsible for enrolling in individual classes on their own through the Continuing Education website.
+Students may consult with the academic advisor if they have questions about specific courses.
+See the “Contact Us” section below for the program advisors’ contact information.

 Are these classes eligible for federal financial aid?